nathanial/geist/MesherPlan.md

 - S=1 face grids on 32×256×32 chunks are small (on the order of a few thousand cells per axis).
 - S=2 roughly doubles each dimension; still modest.
-- Use bitsets for parity; compact `u32` indices into a small `(MaterialId, LightBin)` table.
+- Use bitsets for parity; compact key indices (`u16` is sufficient) into a small `(MaterialId, LightBin)` table.
 - Toggle spans row-wise; consider `memxor` for whole rows.

 Note on keys at S=2 (memory-friendly):
-- To keep memory modest at higher S, avoid a global per-cell key array.
+- To keep memory modest at higher S, avoid a global per-face-cell key array.
 Instead, when traversing a plane for emission, compute `(MaterialId, LightBin)` on-the-fly for only the cells on that plane to build the 2-D mask.
 You can also store a compact per-plane key table (u16 indices) rather than a crate-wide table.
 This keeps peak RAM close to the mask size and avoids scaling issues as S grows.
+The current implementation uses a compact global key table with u16 indices; moving to per-plane tables is a drop-in improvement if needed.

 ---